About us

 Getting involved

-There are plenty of opportunites for getting more involved in orienteering.
+There are plenty of opportunities for getting more involved in orienteering.
 LOK can arrange help and advice at events if you are a newcomer.
 Or perhaps you have done a few events and would like to try your hand at planning or organising ?
 (The Planner plans the event courses and control locations, whereas the Organiser makes the whole event happen).
 Or perhaps you are handy with IT and fancy having a go at the AutoDownload side of events?
-If you are interested or if you would just like to know a bit more about what is involved, please email the LOK Chairman, Neil Brooks.
+If you are interested or if you would just like to know a bit more about what is involved, please email the LOK Chairman, Charles Spence.

-LOK officers and email contacts
+LOK Officers and email contacts

-Chairman (contact for general enquiry): Neil Brooks
+Chairman (contact for general enquiry): Charles Spence

 Treasurer: Ronan Cleary